Netflix/metaflow-docs/docs/metaflow/managing-flows/notebook-runs.md

 # Running in a Notebook

-For the quickest way to execute a flow defined in a cell, add [the `NBRunner` object](/api/runner#nbrunner) on the last line of the cell:
+To execute a flow defined in a cell, just add [a `NBRunner` one-liner](/api/runner#nbrunner) on the last line of the same cell:

 ```mdx-code-block
 import ReactPlayer from 'react-player';